MxCovert06/PyScan/README.md

 # PyScan
-My attempt at making a python-based network service scanner
+A service scanner written in Python.